 The Legal Cheek View

-It’s not all glitz, glam and tech: the firm also has leading life sciences, healthcare, financial services, hedge funds, insurance, government departments, and non-profit companies on its client list.
+It’s not all glitz, glam and tech: the firm also counts leading life sciences, healthcare, financial services, hedge funds, insurance, government departments, and non-profit companies on its client list.
 The firm’s four main practice areas — corporate, litigation, regulatory, and intellectual property — encompassing a broad range of work within each.

 Cooley is expanding, not just in London, but globally.
 Since 2005, it has opened 12 offices, including a spree of more than one a year between 2018 and 2021.
 The itinerary runs, in order, Washington DC, New York, Boston, Seattle, Shanghai, Los Angeles, London, Beijing, Brussels, Hong Kong, Singapore, Chicago and, most recently, Miami.
 In total, it has 19 offices in the US, Europe, and Asia, and over 1,300 lawyers, but unfortunately this thriving internationalism hasn’t yet translated into any international secondment opportunities.
 Client secondments, however, are on the cards with around a quarter of recruits enjoying one.